Convergence of the Markovian Iteration for Coupled FBSDEs via a Differentiation Approach: The Markovian iteration for FBSDEs with -coupling

 \section{The Markovian iteration for FBSDEs with $Z$-coupling}

-To generalize the Markovian iteration scheme for FBSDEs coupled in $Z$, we introduce some basic notation.
-Let $N$ denote the number of time steps and consider a uniform time grid $\pi=\{t_i = ih: i=0,1,\ldots, N\}$, where $h\coloneqq T/N$ is the step size.
-We then propose the following extended Markovian iteration scheme \cite{bender2008time} for the coupled FBSDEs described in \eqref{eq:continuousFBSDE}.
+To extend the Markovian iteration method to FBSDEs with $Z$-coupling, we first introduce some notation.
+Let $m$ denote the iteration index and $N$ the number of time steps.
+We consider the uniform time grid $\pi = \{t_i = ih: i = 0,1,\ldots,N\}$ with step size $h:=T/N$.
+Following the spirit of \cite{bender2008time}, we propose the following extended Markovian iteration scheme for the coupled FBSDEs of the form \eqref{eq:continuousFBSDE}: